 MTC Track Sessions

-On both Monday and Wednesday, active coaching will start from approximately 7.10pm, but we expect everyone to have completed a minimum of 10 minutes self warm up before this point.
-Coaches will be on hand from just before 7pm to offer advice and guidance.
+On both Monday and Wednesday, active coaching will start from 7.15pm, but we expect everyone to have completed a minimum of 10 minutes self warm up before this point.
+A coach will be on hand from 7pm to offer advice and guidance.
+Please do not interupt coaches who are still coaching the previous session - there will be a designated coach available to help you.

 For a detailled description of run training standards and to check your level for each discipline click on the following link: Training Standards